chris-cartaya/01-expanding-cards/README.md

 - **Start Date:** July 12, 2024
 - **Completion Date:** July 12, 2024
 - **Last Modified:** July 12, 2024

+## To-Do

+- [ ] Increase the opacity transition duration for text on mobile devices to prevent the text from looking like it’s falling down as the panel opens.

 ## Credits